 - Washing your child’s body with an antibacterial soap such as chlorhexidine

 Another way to manage MRSA infection is to remove the bacteria from places where they often live and grow, such as the nose.
-Your child’s health care provider may advise using an antibiotic medicine in your child's nose to kill MRSA there.
+Your child’s healthcare provider may advise using an antibiotic cream or ointment in your child's nose to kill MRSA there.

 Talk with your child’s healthcare providers about the risks, benefits, and possible side effects of all medicines.